gtelang/PackageHandoff/README.md

 ## Prerequisites for Installation
 The code has been developed on an Ubuntu 14.04 machine.
 So I presume the procedure described below will best work on Linux systems.
-How these instructions work need to be modified for Windows and Mac OSX, I cannot say yet.
+I can't say yet, how these instructions work for Windows and Mac OSX,

 Before installing **packagehandoff**  you will need
  * [Stack](https://docs.haskellstack.org/en/stable/README/)